Dentosal/python-sc2/README.md

 You can find more examples in the [`examples/`](/examples) folder.

+## Help and support

+You have questions but don't want to create an issue?
+Join the [Starcraft 2 AI Discord](https://discord.gg/qTZ65sh).
+Questions about this repository can be asked in channel #python-sc2.

 ## Bug reports, feature requests and ideas

 If you have any issues, ideas or feedback, please create [a new issue](https://github.com/Dentosal/python-sc2/issues/new).
 Pull requests are also welcome!